nexidict/Pehkui-Figura/README.md

+> # Development of this repository has been moved over to Codeberg
+> This repository will be archived, so to contribute, head over here: https://codeberg.org/nexidict/Pehkui-Figura

 # ↔️ Pehkui Figura

 A Figura library that allows models to send Pehkui and P4A scaling commands, as well as toggling scaling